halston

 I Have a Question

-- There is no size tag present so please go by the measurements below.
+- There is no size tag present.
+Please go by the measurements listed below.

 - Excellent condition